-By studying the scriptural record of the resurrection of Jesus Christ, the, following facts will be proven to be true:
+By studying the scriptural record of the resurrection of Jesus Christ, the following facts will be proven to be true:

-1. Christ rose literally from the grave.
+1. Christ Literally Rose From the Grave.

 It was the same body that had been placed in the tomb.
 "Behold my hands and my feet, that it is I myself: handle me, and see; for a spirit hath not flesh and bones, as ye see me have" (Luke 24:39).